 A recent McKinsey report estimates that 98 percent of large-scale projects face cost overruns or delays, and the average cost increase is 80 percent.
 With the complexity involved for such projects, it’s far too easy for stakeholders to discover that their budgets are underwater only when it’s far too late to make a difference.
 But suppose there was a way to reliably predict when a project was going to finish, and how much it was going to cost, at less than 20% of the way in?
 This is the extraordinary, under-hyped ability of Earned Value Management (EVM).

-Learn how EcoSys EPC is used by government agencies and contractors for Program Financial Management, including Budgeting, Funds Management, Project Cost Management and Earned Value Management (EVM).
-An EVM Engine, EVM Reporting tool, and Cost and Schedule Integration platform, EcoSys provides EVM capabilities fully compliant with the 32 ANSI 748 Criteria.
+Learn how EcoSys is used by government agencies and contractors for Program Financial Management, including Budgeting, Funds Management, Project Cost Management and Earned Value Management (EVM).
+An EVM Engine, EVM Reporting tool, and Cost and Schedule Integration platform, EcoSys provides EVM capabilities fully compliant with the thirty-two (32) EIA 748 Criteria.

 The American Reinvestment and Recovery Act (ARRA) of 2009 was a $787 billion economic stimulus package intended to jumpstart the economy.
 Learn the role Financial Management played in this endeavor where macro and micro-level analysis and visualization in data collection was necessary to provide an unprecedented level of transparency and accountability for all aspects of the project.